Not what we expected

 FREE combined with great is not often heard, HotSpot Shield is no exception.

-Picking the complimentary option gives you 500MB of daily bandwidth, smaller server park, and ads.
+Picking the complimentary option gives you 500MB of daily bandwidth, a smaller server park, and ads.
 The premium includes some improvements like faster speeds and

 The cost on a monthly basis is quite… stunning: